dasdware/dpl/README.md

 #### User-defined Types

 User defined types can be declared in a DPL program.
+They are used to form more complex structures from basic types.

 | Type   | Declaration example      | Value example  | Description                                                   |
 | ------ | ------------------------ | -------------- | ------------------------------------------------------------- |
 | Object | `[x: number, y: number]` | `[x: 1, y: 2]` | Objects can be used to structure data into more complex bits. |

+### Expressions